PsyTeachR/ads-v1/docs/02-reports.md

 ### Tables {#exercises-reports-tables}

-Use the following code to load a small table of tasks [section\ \@ref(code-chunks)].
+Use the following code to load a small table of tasks [\@ref(code-chunks)].
 Edit it to be relevant to your job (you can change the categories entirely if you want).

 ```r